 Kazeem will collaborate with other Board members and all internal and external stakeholders to ensure people living with bleeding disorders and their families benefit from the organisation’s projects and activities.
 Kazeem enjoys volunteering and motivating people.

-Thomas Lorenz – Trustee
+Louis Marlow – Trustee

 The role of trustees